-I am a professor of Communication Studies whose research and teaching focuses on new media, rhetorical and critical theory, video games, film, activism and politics, autoethnography, and pedagogy.
+I am a professor of Communication Studies whose research and teaching focuses on new media, rhetorical and critical theory, film, video games, public memory, activism and politics, autoethnography, and pedagogy.

 Dr. Heineman's research interests are located at the intersection of rhetorical/critical theory and new media technologies.
-He publishes his work across both academic and popular contexts.
+A firm believer in public-facing scholarship, he publishes and exhibits his work across both academic and popular contexts.

 Dr. Heineman teaches courses such as New Media and Visual Culture, Community Leadership, Introduction to Game Studies, Rhetorical Criticism, Understanding Social Influence (rhetorical theory), Gender Issues in Communication, Persuasion in Popular Film, and Issue and Image Campaigns.
 He teaches introductory courses such as Communication in Everyday Life and Public Speaking and has also taught two interdisciplinary courses – The Art, History, and Culture of Video Games and Prison Scholarship (the latter of which is taught at The State Correctional Institute at Mahanoy).